A simple change can give us more doctors and less student debt.

 On top of making medical school a more attractive investment, this would increase the number of practicing physicians in a mechanical fashion by allowing physicians to begin working as much as two years earlier than they otherwise would be.
 This would help lessen the burden on currently overworked medical residents and physicians.
 It also would make it easier for physicians to choose primary care, which is vastly undersupplied in this country.

 Undersupply of physicians seriously detracts from the quality of the U.S. health system.
-While there are other policies that should be pursued as well, including lifting the federal cap on funding for medical residency slots and promoting immigration of physicians from other countries, exempting physicians from having to go deeper into debt to receive unnecessary schooling should be a reform that everyone can get behind.
+While there are other policies that should be pursued as well, such as reforming federal medical residency financing, exempting physicians from having to go deeper into debt to receive unnecessary schooling should be a reform that everyone can get behind.

 Photo Credit: Pixabay.